CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 2. The condition you want to look for.
 3. The name to use if a match is found.
 Follows all the rules of a standard `name` field, with valid keys being `str`, `str_pl`, and `ctxt`.
 You may use %s here, which will be replaced by the name of the item.
 Conditional names defined prior to this one are taken into account.

-So, in the above example, if the food both has the `BAD_TASTE` flag *and* is made from an item with `mutant` in its ID:
+So, in the above example, if the sausage is made from mutant humanoid meat, and therefore both has the `CANNIBALISM` flag, *and* has a component with `mutant` in its ID:
-1. First, the item name is entirely replaced with "creature curry" if singular, or "creature curries" if plural.
+1. First, the item name is entirely replaced with "Mannwurst" if singular, or "Mannwursts" if plural.
-2. Next, it is replaced by "unpalatable %s", but %s is replaced with the name as it was before, for a final name of either "unpalatable creature curry" or "unpalatable creature curries".
+2. Next, it is replaced by "sinister %s", but %s is replaced with the name as it was before this step, resulting in "sinister Mannwurst" or "sinister Mannwursts".

+NB: If `"str_pl": "sinister %s"` wasn't specified, the plural form would be automatically created as "sinister %ss", which would become "sinister Mannwurstss" which is of course one S too far.
+Rule of thumb: If you are using %s in the name, always specify an identical plural form unless you know exactly what you're doing!

 #### Color Key